zpliulab/LogReg/README.md

 # LogReg
 LogReg: A method of regularized logistic regression for biomarker discovery from gene expression data and compare with other 5 RFE methods.
+In the Data_SPTB folder, we only give examples of the file format input by each R program.
+The input file only gives the first few lines, but this does not affect the results of the article.

 (1) "Box_PRS.R"  ----  Obtain the boxplot of of preterm risk score (PRS) on the independent dataset.